NHQ/sortof/README.md

 ## sorta

-This module returns several functions that sort list of objects by date strings.
+This module returns several functions that sort/filter a list of objects by date string.
 This module uses [moment](http://momentjs.com/), so your date values can also be moment objects.

 This module works in Node.js and the browser, with Browserify.